symbiote-h2020/SymbioteCore/README.md

    `git clone --recursive https://github.com/symbiote-h2020/SymbioteCore.git`
   * If you want to download the repos for development purposes, you need to clone them individually into separate folders
    * For the symbIoTe Core you need the components:
-    * CoreConfigService, Eureka, Zipkin, Administration, Registry, Search, ResourceMonitor, ResourceAccessMonitor, CoreAuthenticationAuthorizationManager, CoreInterface, CloudCoreInterface, CoreSecurityHandler (TB addeed)
+    * CoreConfigService, Eureka, Zipkin, Administration, Registry, Search, CoreResourceMonitor, CoreResourceAccessMonitor, CoreAuthenticationAuthorizationManager, CoreInterface, CloudCoreInterface, CoreSecurityHandler (To be addeed)

  - Build the components:
   * Remember to change the path in ConfigService bootstrap.properties if you have changed the ConfigProperties location